Welcome to my website!

 My name is Daniel Eskridge, and I’m an artist…at least I am some of the time.
 I have a day job as a software engineer.
 But in my spare time, I create art.

 I’m a classically trained artist in such formats as drawing, painting, sculpture and photography and have degrees in both art and computer science from the University of Georgia (Go Dawgs!).

 For many years, I primarily did oil and acrylic paintings.
 However, being a software engineer by day, I’ve always been around computers and have was experimenting with digital as far back as the mid 1980’s.
 When my youngest son was born though, I decided to get the hazardous chemicals out of the house (which included all my oil paints), and I went all digital for many years.
 Lately, though, I’ve been returning to traditional materials and have been creating original oil pastel works.

 I first started to like art when I was a kid.
 I read lots of science fiction and fantasy novels and was always fascinated by the cover illustrations.
 I first learned to make art by copying such artists as Larry Elmore, Keith Parkinson, Michael Whelan, Boris Vallejo and Frank Frazetta.

-Naturally, my first genre of choice was fantasy, but over the years, I’ve branched into the paleoart, wildlife, cryptozoology, and Western genres.
+Naturally, my first genre of choice was fantasy, but over the years, I’ve branched into the paleoart, wildlife, cryptozoology, horror, and Western genres.
 I’ve also produced several non-genre realist works.